-As a rule of thumb, your solar panels installation will probably last the next 25 years if properly maintained.
+As a rule of thumb, your solar pv installation will probably last the next 25 years if properly maintained.
 Much of the research confirms that many systems will pay back the initial investment in a relatively short period of time and the benefits to the environment are substantial.

 - Browse solar panel cradle to the grave analysis.

 - What really is the environmental benefit of solar panels?

 Business owners have been sold on solar power systems for a while now, aware that it reduces their energy costs, boosts their green credentials and often helps them generate useful income.
 Commercial premises with enough room can achieve as much as 17-22% in ROI from Feed in Tariffs and saved energy bills combined.
 There are also substantial decreases in the carbon footprint of businesses that opt to have solar panels installed.

 - How the Feed in Tariff can benefit commercial premises.

 - Renewables Levy Exemption Certificates and how they can help your business.